cubewise-code/bedrock-5/FAQ.md

 # 🔄 Modified Functions

-Due to deprecations in TM1 v12, the following Bedrock processes were modified (functionality unchanged):
+Due to deprecations in IBM Planning Analytics TM1 Database 12, the following Bedrock processes were modified (functionality unchanged):

 - Removal of `CubeSetLogChanges`
 - Replacing `.rux` file reads with `CubeRuleGet`